citation-file-format/citation-file-format/README.md

 1. People that find your software can easily cite it using the correct metadata from `CITATION.cff`!
 2. If your repository is hosted on GitHub, [they will link to it](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-on-github/about-citation-files) in a special "Cite this repository" widget on the repository landing page.
 Also, the citation information in `CITATION.cff` will be used when you publish your software on Zenodo via the [GitHub-Zenodo bridge](https://guides.github.com/activities/citable-code/).
 3. The citation information in `CITATION.cff` can be used by the open source reference manager [Zotero](https://github.com/zotero/zotero), when people import the repository.

-## Format specifications

-You can find the complete format specifications in the [Guide to the Citation File Format schema](schema-guide.md).

 ## Validation